Skip to main content

 The tofu validate command validates the configuration files in a directory, referring only to the configuration and not accessing any remote services such as remote state, provider APIs, etc.

-Validate runs checks that verify whether a configuration is syntactically valid and internally consistent, regardless of any provided variables or existing state.
+Validate runs checks that verify whether a configuration is syntactically valid and internally consistent, regardless of existing state.
 It is thus primarily useful for general verification of reusable modules, including correctness of attribute names and value types.

 It is safe to run this command automatically, for example as a post-save check in a text editor or as a test step for a re-usable module in a CI system.